yzjedu/cs151-lab2-krishon-korede/FEEDBACK.md

 |**-NO**| Nothing is typecast to an int during calculation (fine at end for output or to typecast input as int)|

 ### Comments on the grading
 - There is a slight mismatch between the algorithm and the code.
-That is a reason for a revision.
+- That is a reason for a revision.
 - Address all the NOs in this document.
 -
-### Grade: R
+### Grade: M